 If these psychological issues are at the root of procrastination, they must be uprooted and dealt with before the problem can be solved.
 This may take some time and assistance from a counseling psychologist (either on or off campus) who is professionally trained to deal with emotional issues, including those that underlie procrastination.

-How often do you procrastinate?
-(Circle one.)

-rarely occasionally frequently consistently

-When you do procrastinate, what's the usual cause?
+Think About It- Journal Entry / 4.9 How often do you procrasti nate?
+(Circle one e.) rarely occasionally frequently consistently When you do procrastinate, what's the usua l cause?

 Strategies for Preventing and Overcoming Procrastination